katzer/cordova-plugin-badge/README.md

 #### Version 0.6.3 (not yet released)
 - New interfaces to increase or decrease the badge number.
 - Fix incompatibility with local-notification plugin.
+- Add instead of replace permissions on iOS
 - Refreshed layout of the example app.

 #### Further informations